If you are planning to carry out filming or photography as part of your studies, please speak to your tutor in the first instance.

 - When filming in a shared space you must be aware of other people and activities in and around the space you are using.
 You must be prepared to prioritise the safety and free flow of other users and this should be included in your risk assessment.

-- You must continue to comply with current and appropriate University and Government guidance regarding social distancing and face coverings.
+- You must continue to comply with current University guidance regarding social distancing and face coverings. herts.ac.uk/coronavirus

 - You must have the permission of any individual whom you film who is not directly involved in the filming (i.e. not your actors, but security staff, other staff or students, etc)

-- You must not show (without permission from UH Marcoms) the University logo or any identification that may link UH to the filming (Main Entrance sign, parking signs, building names, etc)
+- You must not show (without permission from the University Marketing Team) the University logo or any identification that may link the University to the filming (e.g. main entrance sign, parking signs, building names, etc)

 - The use of certain props is prohibited, e.g. fake weapons and pyrotechnics.
 Please contact Estates for a full list

-The above list is not exhaustive, but a minimum guide of what is expected.
+The above list is not exhaustive but is a minimum guide of what is expected.

 Your tutor or the Estates, Security, and Health& Safety departments may ask you to abide by additional conditions according to local and national guidance and health and safety requirements.

-Other useful resources to help you to work safely during the current pandemic:
+Other useful resources to help you to work safely:

 - BFC: Working Safely During COVID-19 in Film and High-end TV Drama Production guidance